Advice and Encouragement for Beginning Writers and Self-Publishers

 Topics of Interest Can Come From Anywhere and from Any Point in Your Life

 Traveling back in time through your childhood years can unearth some interesting ideas and topics that are still relevant today since times change, but, in general, people do not.
 For example, each of us will always have inside of us the same desires--to belong, to be loved, to be and to feel safe and protected, and to learn, to grow, and to develop as human beings, as we navigate the treacherous waters of our lives.
 I often travel back in time to unearth experiences and feelings that I allow to fuel my imagination.
-My walks through the times of my life have provided fueled inspiration for three children's books I've self-published (available on Amazon.com), including Ashley LaShay and the Toy Box Ballet (No Bullies Allowed!), Little Jordy Bluebird's Big Backyard Adventure, and Little Jordy Bluebird's Big Lost and Found Adventure.
+My walks through the times of my life have provided fueled inspiration for three children's books I've self-published (using my pen name, Beax Rivers, and available on Amazon.com), including Ashley LaShay and the Toy Box Ballet (No Bullies Allowed!), Little Jordy Bluebird's Big Backyard Adventure, and Little Jordy Bluebird's Big Lost and Found Adventure.

 For most of us, childhood is filled with interesting and challenging topics of exploration.
 For example, we've all experienced bullies (and felt helpless about how to handle them).
 In one of my self-published children's books (Ashley LaShay and the Toy Box Ballet), I explored, whimsically, the idea of bullies, some of the things that might make them tick, and at least one way to handle them.